danaikorre/dsmanufacturing.github.io/index.md

 ## [Submit Application](https://www.ed.ac.uk/studying/postgraduate/degrees/index.php?r=site/view&edition=2020&id=1002)

 Applications are now being accepted for the course.
-Please note that you **must** state that you are registering for the course on ***Data Visualisation for Professionals*** in the "Supporting Statement" section of the application.
+Please note that you **must** state that you are registering for the course ***Data Visualisation for Professionals*** in the "Supporting Statement" section of the application.

 ## Tasters